Crédit Agricole: Crédit Agricole and the 2008–2012 crisis

-When the interbank lending market seized up, Crédit Agricole was forced in January 2008 to sell its long-standing stake in Suez for €1,3 billion and then in May 2008 to organise a €5.9 billion rights issue to which all the regional banks subscribed to meet Basel II regulatory requirements.
+Although less negatively impacted than some rivals by the 2008 financial crisis, when the interbank lending market seized up, Crédit Agricole was forced in January 2008 to sell its long-standing stake in Suez for €1.3 billion and then in May 2008 to organise a €5.9 billion rights issue to which all regional banks subscribed to meet Basel II regulatory requirements.
 It also undertook a €5 billion programme of non-strategic asset disposals.

 At the end of 2008, the government decided to loan France's six largest banks €21 billion in two tranches, at an interest rate of 8%, to enable them to continue to play their role in the economy.
 Crédit Agricole did not take part in the second tranche and repaid the government in October 2009.
 Crédit Agricole's crisis exit strategy was well received by the markets, with the share price gaining more than 40% over 2009.

 In 2012, Crédit Agricole continued to report negative results, posting a loss of around €3 billion in the third quarter.
 The Greek branch Emporiki was separated from its profitable wealthy parts in Albania, Bulgaria and Romania which were integrated into the Crédit Agricole group.
 The whole investment into Emporiki cost around €9 billion.
 The remaining Greek part was sold off to Alpha Bank for €1.
 Crédit Agricole also withdrew totally from Spanish bank Bankinter, resulting in a book loss of €193 million, and took a massive €600 million write-down on consumer credit, notably owing to difficulties in Italy.
 Furthermore, Crédit Agricole had to write down the goodwill on its balance sheet.
 Goodwill amounted to €17.7 billion in September 2012, well above the actual value.
 In early February 2013, the bank announced that it would book €3.8 billion in writedowns and costs – a record amount according to the media.